 written by Queen and David Bowie, from Greatest Hits (1981) and Hot Space (1982)

 Queen’s second #1 hit in the UK was a collaboration with David Bowie.
 Bowie and Queen were both recording in Montreux, and a jam together led to ‘Under Pressure’.
-It has a loose and exploratory feel, like it’s finding its shape as it goes along.
+It has a loose and exploratory feel like it’s finding its shape as it goes along.
 It’s built around a John Deacon bassline, later retooled into the Vanilla Ice hit ‘Ice Ice Baby’.
-The appeal is hearing two legendary rock singers, Bowie and Mercury, trading scat singing and verses before they team up for the coda – “this is our last chance/this is ourselves”.
+Two legendary rock singers, Bowie and Mercury, trade scat singing and verses before they team up for the coda – “this is our last chance/this is ourselves”.

 written by Freddie Mercury, from Sheer Heart Attack, 1974

 Queen’s commercial instincts began to come to the fore on their third album – ‘Killer Queen’ was the band’s first international hit.
 It has the same ingredients as their earlier album tracks – it’s camp and free-flowing.
 But it’s more streamlined than before, with a fun chorus and a stinging solo from May.
 May missed the original recording of the song, laid up with hepatitis, but the band left space for him to add his solo later.
 The movie Bohemian Rhapsody paints the band as struggling before their 1975 mega-hit, but 1974’s ‘Killer Queen’ was a UK #2 single and put the band on the map.